nickelsun/Flowers/README.md

-# Sunny Florist.
+# Flowers.
 A learning project.

 Languages: HTML, CSS, and JavaScript.